A Stochastic Trust Region Algorithm Based on Careful Step Normalization: Algorithm

 \subsection{Algorithm Description}

 Our algorithm is stated below as \trish, a trust-region-\emph{ish} algorithm for stochastic optimization.
 Each iteration involves taking a step along the negative of a stochastic gradient direction.
 In the context of problem~\eqref{prob.f}, this stochastic gradient can be viewed as $g_k = \nabla_x F(x_k,\xi_k)$, where $x_k$ is the current iterate and $\xi_k$ is a realization of the random variable $\xi$.
 In the context of problem~\eqref{prob.f_sum}, it can be viewed as $g_k = \nabla_x f_{i_k}(x_k)$ where $i_k$ has been chosen randomly as an index in $\{1,\dots,N\}$.
-In addition, in either case, $g_k$ could represent an average of such quantities, i.e., over a set of independently generated realizations $\{\xi_{k,j}\}_j$ or over independently generated indices $\{i_{k,j}\}_j$ (leading to a so-called \emph{mini-batch} approach).
+In addition, in either case, $g_k$ could represent an average of such quantities, i.e., over a set of independently generated realizations $\{\xi_{k,j}\}_{j\in\Scal_k}$ or over independently generated indices $\{i_{k,j}\}_{j\in\Scal_k}$.
+This leads to a so-called \emph{mini-batch} approach with $\Scal_k$ representing the mini-batch of samples in the $k$th iteration.
 In the algorithm, we simply write $g_k \approx \nabla f(x_k)$ to cover all of these situations, since in any case $g_k$ represents a stochastic gradient estimate for $f$ at $x_k$.

 The scaling of the stochastic gradient employed in \ref{alg.trish} can be motivated in the following manner.
-Given a stochastic gradient $g_k$ and a stepsize $\alpha_k$, consider the trust region subproblem \bequation \min_{d\in\R{n}}\ f(x_k) + g_k^T d\ \ \st\ \ \|d\|_2 \leq \alpha_k. \eequation The solution of this subproblem, namely, $d_k = -\alpha_kg_k/\|g_k\|_2$, represents a step toward minimizing the first-order model $f(x_k) + g_k^Td$ of the objective function $f$ at $x_k$ subject to $d$ having norm less than or equal to $\alpha_k$.
+Given a stochastic gradient $g_k$ and a stepsize $\alpha_k$, consider the trust region subproblem \bequation \min_{s\in\R{n}}\ f(x_k) + g_k^Ts\ \ \st\ \ \|s\| \leq \alpha_k. \eequation The solution of this subproblem, namely, $s_k = -\alpha_kg_k/\|g_k\|$, represents the step that minimizes the first-order model $f(x_k) + g_k^Ts$ of the objective function $f$ at $x_k$ subject to $s$ having norm less than or equal to $\alpha_k$.
 This is the prototypical strategy in a trust region methodology.
-When the norm of $g_k$ falls within the interval $[\frac{1}{\gamma_1},\frac{1}{\gamma_2}]$, Algorithm~\ref{alg.trish} takes the step $d_k$.
+When the norm of~$g_k$ falls within the interval $[\frac{1}{\gamma_{1,k}},\frac{1}{\gamma_{2,k}}]$, \ref{alg.trish} takes the step $s_k$.
 However, if this were to be done no matter the norm of $g_k$, then the resulting algorithm might fail to make progress in expectation.
 This is illustrated in the following example.